creative-connections/Bodylight.js-Components/README.md

 [project-stage-badge: Development]: https://img.shields.io/badge/Project%20Stage-Development-yellowgreen.svg
 [project-stage-page]: https://blog.pother.ca/project-stages/

+This is wrapper for [aurelia-bodylight-plugin](https://github.com/creative-connections/aurelia-bodylight-plugin) registering all Aurelia[2] components as standard (framework agnostic) web components [1].

 Web components of the Bodylight library is a suite of custom elements enhancing HTML web documents with
 * FMU component able to be execute in browser. `Modelica` model is exported to `FMU` using FMI standard and [Bodylight FMU Compiler](https://github.com/creative-connections/Bodylight.js-FMU-Compiler) can convert FMU with source codes and solver into WebAssembly script.
 * Adobe-Animate and Gif-Animate component able to control animation exported from Adobe-Animate or animated GIF and bind them to variables of model simulation.